developmentseed/geolambda/README.md

 ### geolambda Development

 Contributions to the geolambda project are encouraged.
 The goal is to provide a turnkey method for developing and deploying geospatial Python based projects to Amazon Web Services.
 The 'master' branch in this repository contains the current state as deployed to the developmentseed/geolambda image on Dockerhub.
 The 'develop' branch is the development version and is not deployed to Dockerhub.
-To use the develop branch the images must be locally built first.

 Make geolambda layer public